 Creativity flourishes when individuals are exposed to new ideas and perspectives.
 Leaders who support exploration and curiosity within their teams contribute to a dynamic work environment.
 A fundamental aspect of what makes a good team is the ability to adapt and innovate in response to changing circumstances.

-Recognizing and Rewarding Creativity
+Recognizing and Rewarding

 One of the most overlooked aspects of what makes a good team is recognizing and rewarding creative contributions.
 When team members see that innovation is appreciated, they feel motivated to continue pushing boundaries.
 Leaders can celebrate creativity through public recognition, incentives, or simply by acknowledging contributions in team meetings.